tidev/tidev-www/posts/2026/sdk_13_1_1_ga.md

 ![Titanium SDK 13.1.1.GA](/images/titanium-general.png)

 Titanium SDK 13.1.1 is a focused patch release aimed at stabilizing recent changes.
-It ships with high‑priority fixes and officially sunsets support for 13.1.0.
+It ships with high‑priority fixes including Node.js 24 support and officially sunsets support for 13.1.0.
 On Android, it tightens up stability by adding null checks around `localOverlayProxy` and corrects Android environment detection in CLI info output.
 On iOS, it resolves Mac Catalyst build failures and App Store distribution issues, and backs out a problematic `tabBarItem` reuse change while restoring missing initial values.
 In short: fewer surprises,